White Apple keyboard with a bright red key on the left side reading Oops!

 5 Simple Mistakes to Avoid on the FAFSA

 Regardless of your financial need or year in college, you should probably fill out the FAFSA.
-And when you do, make sure you avoid these five mistakes.
+And when you do, be sure to avoid these five mistakes.

 Regardless of your financial level and whether you’ll be a first-year student or a senior, if you’re planning on going to college next year, you should be filling out the Free Application for Federal Student Aid (FAFSA).
 The FAFSA opened their application on October 1, and if you haven’t done it yet, make this your top priority—right now.
 It can be a tedious and intimidating process, but don’t put it off!
 To make sure you’re getting all the financial aid possible, here are five FAFSA pitfalls you should avoid.